Sofia National Ballet dances Giselle

 Pretty peasant girl Giselle lives with her mother in a thatched cottage and is the happiest girl in the village because she is intensely in love with two things: dancing and newcomer to the community, Loys.
 The passion Giselle feels for dancing runs through the entire ballet and is the catalyst for all the important events so the principal dancer must capture this elation.

 In Sofia National Ballet’s production, Vesa Tonova brings an expressive sparkle to the stage as Giselle.
 Her performance subtly conveys the underlying heart condition that precedes Giselle’s untimely death.
 Some versions do not allude to ill-health but Sofia National Ballet’s choreography repeatedly draws attention to Giselle’s shortness of breath and dizziness and the concern this elicits from those around her.
-With strong technique and beautiful feet, Tonova delivers as the peasant girl — the solo variation hops en pointe were effortless.
-Yet, despite her otherwise enjoyable first Act performance, I yearned for slightly more conviction in the emotional “journey” of the character.
+With strong technique and beautiful feet, Tonova delivers as the peasant girl – the solo variation hops en pointe were effortless.
+Yet, despite her otherwise enjoyable performance in Act One, I yearned for slightly more conviction in the emotional “journey” of the character.
 Even just more joyfulness to illustrate her unreserved love of dancing would have improved the connection I felt to the character.

 Giselle’s devotion to Loys frustrates gamekeeper Hans because he is besotted with Giselle.
 However, it transpires that Loys is not the simple villager Giselle believes him to be.
 He is in fact Count Albrecht in disguise.
 Albrecht is betrothed to an elegant countess but hides his identity, charming Giselle into believing his love for her is sincere.
 When she discovers the truth, Giselle’s mind suddenly snaps.
 She dances wildly across the stage, heartbroken and mad with grief, before collapsing and dying.